MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ## Business drivers

-Contoso's IT leadership team worked closely with the company's business partners to understand what they want this migration to achieve.
+Contoso's IT leadership team works closely with the company's business partners to understand what they want this migration to achieve.
 They want it to accomplish the following goals:

 - **Address business growth.** Contoso is growing.
 As a result, pressure has increased on the company's on-premises systems and infrastructure.